tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataAlignmentViewing/lessons/lesson1.md

 ## Alignment Quality Control

 Next, we'd like to know how well our reads aligned to the reference genome.

-To run the `flagstat` program on our `SAM` file:
+To run the `flagstat` program on our sorted `BAM` file:
 ```
-samtools flagstat results/sarscov2.srt.bam
+samtools flagstat sarscov2.srt.bam
 ```

 Result: